Wilhelm2/AutomateCellulaire/README.md

 * **Resize board:** Displays a dialog to input the new board dimensions, then initializes an empty board to the given dimensions.

 ## How to run
+The project was built and run with the java version "11.0.19" 2023-04-18.

+To build the project go into the project's folder, open a terminal, and execute the following command:
+> javac *.java

+To run the game go into the project's folder, open a terminal, and execute the following command:
+> java Game <rows> <columns>